iqfareez/MCTE-4327-Software-Engineering/README.md

 - **XML (eXtensible Markup Language):** A markup language that defines a set of rules for encoding documents.
 XML serialization is commonly used for storing and exchanging structured data, especially when compatibility and extensibility are important.

   In C#, you can use `XmlSerializer` from `System.Xml.Serialization` namespace to serialize and deserialize XML files.
 For example code, see [here](https://github.com/iqfareez/MCTE-4327-Software-Engineering/blob/c6bfc4d80b98a9c87cfeacd2cb86cb67854e2ea1/ConsoleApp-Serialization/SerializeApp/Program.cs#L26)

+### Serial Port

+A **serial port** is a physical interface through which information transfers in or out one bit at a time.
+It is used to connect devices such as modems, printers, mice, and keyboards to a computer. [[Wiki]](https://en.wikipedia.org/wiki/Serial_port)

+We can transfer data between PC and to Arduino using Serial Port.
+C# .NET has built in support for serial port communication.
+Check out my project [**Serilink**](https://github.com/iqfareez/SeriLink) - _An Arduino Serial Monitor clone built with Winforms C# .NET._

 **[⬆ Back to top](#mcte-4327-software-engineering)**